MITLibraries/tf-mod-alb/README.md

+# Application Load Balancer Module

-Terraform module to provision an Application Load Balancer, with default listeners and ALB target in AWS.
+This module provisions an Application Load Balancer, with default listeners and ALB target in AWS.

+### What's Created
+* An Application Load Balancer (ALB)

+### Additional Info
 Modified from [here](https://github.com/cloudposse/terraform-aws-alb)

 ## To Do:

 -   [ ] Explore/Enable access logs and forwarding to Logz.io

-## Inputs
+## Input Variables
 | Name                              | Description                                                                                                          |  Type  |           Default           | Required |
 | --------------------------------- | -------------------------------------------------------------------------------------------------------------------- | :----: | :-------------------------: | :------: |
 | access_logs_enabled               | A boolean flag to enable/disable access_logs                                                                         | string |            `true`           |    no    |